meh/dux/README.md

 Usage
 -----
-DUX can be used like a replacement for `xbacklight`, the command syntax changes slightly but the functionality is the same (`get`, `set`, `inc`, `dec`, all with the usual fade settings).
+`dux` can be used like a replacement for `xbacklight`, the command syntax changes slightly but the functionality is the same (`get`, `set`, `inc`, `dec`, all with the usual fade settings).